memoria-io/archived-reactive/README.md

 * Json
     * Google guice adapter
 * Reactive CQRS and Eventsourcing utilities (alpha stage)
-* Reactive functional in-memory generic cruds (not for production)
+* Reactive functional in-memory generic cruds (for tests, not for production)
-* `jutils` is up to date with the latest versions of JDK.
+* jutils is up to date with the latest versions of JDK preview feature, currently `Java 14`.

 ## Usage
 All modules depend on Core.
 There are currently no other inter-dependencies between them.

+**Disclaimer:**
+> `jutils` is on edge, it's a work in progress and a pragmatic learning effort, so feel free to create issues or PRs.

 ```xml
 <properties>